ojwraith-ai/E-commerce-Sales-Analysis-for-Retail-Company/README.md

 ### Data Cleaning/Preparation
 Pre-analysis stage of data readiness included;
-Downloading the data
+1. Downloading the data
-Proper inspection
+2. Proper inspection
-Using filters across individual columns to remove any (blank) cells Making sure there were no error cell, no miing values too
+3. Using filters across individual columns to remove any (blank) cells
+4. Making sure there were no error cell, no missing values too